 All materials in this special April Foole section of The Pointer are works of fiction.
 Any similarity between characters in this section and any real persons, living, dead, or moribund, is unintentional.
-Sip sip, bang bang By Bore Vidal Have you ever wondered what kinds of unhealthy things coffee can lead to if you're not careful?
-Duane Rushmore, a sophomore Economics major, found out the hard way last Friday, when academic pressures combined with an overdose of java to push him over the brink of tension into the arms of antisocial behavior. of antisocial behavior.
-Rushmore, a New Berlin native, climbed to the top of Old Main at 3:42 Friday afternoon, and began firing at passing pedestrians with an M-16 rifle.
+Sip sip, bang bang Have you ever wondered that kinds of unhealthy things coffee can lead to if you're not careful?
+Duane Rushmore, a sophomore Economics major, found out the hard way last Friday, when academic pressures combined with an overdose of java to push him over the brink of tension into the arms of antisocial behavior.
+Rushmore, a New Berlin native, climbed to the top of Old Main at 3:42 Friday Old Main at 3:42 Friday afternoon, and began firing at passing pedestrians with an M-16 rifle.
 Three joggers were injured when bullets from Rushmore's gun passed through their bodies at extremely high speed.
-They were rushed to St. Michael's, where they're presently listed in lousy condition.
+They were rushed to St. Michael's, where they're presently where tushed to st. Michael s, where they're presently listed in lousy condition.
 When he finally ran out of bullets at 5:30, Rushmore surrendered himself to Campus Security officers at the scene.

 A subsequent police investigation revealed that Rushmore had been cramming for exams in his dorm Study Lounge the night before the sniping incident.
-Friends who were with him Friends who were with him said he suddenly jumped to his feet, hurled a half-finished cup of coffee against the wall, and began screaming, "Fill it to the rim-the goddam rim!"
+Friends who were with him said he suddenly jumped to his feet, hurled a half-finished cup of coffee against the wall, and began screaming, "Fill it to the rim-the goddam rim!"
 A nearby RA quickly assessed the situation and tried to calm Rushmore down by slapping him in the face with a 4000-page lab manual.
-The crazed sophomore then ran from the Study Lounge and vanished without a trace, vanished without a trace, turning up the next day with his rifle atop Old Main.
+The crazed software them and crazed sophomore then ran from the Study Lounge and vanished without a trace, turning up the next day with his rifle atop Old Main.
 Rushmore's friends admitted that he had been drinking coffee all evening, to keep himself alert.
 A search of his room revealed dozens

 NO MORE RUNNING FOR THESE KIDS.
 Joggers, victims of Duane Rushmore's javainduced marksmanship, stretch out and relax while waiting for an ambulance. of empty coffee cans, hundreds of sugar packets, and a life-sized color poster of Mrs. Olsen getting in on with Juan Valdez in Joe DiMaggio's living room.
-As practically anyone reading the first part of this reading the first part of this frightening but meaningful story can see, using coffee can be very dangerous for university students-particu-larly those with access to M-16 rifles and plenty of ammo.
-Here are a few things you can do to prevent coffee-induced stress: stress 1.
-Don't drink coffee.
+As practically anyone reading the first part of this frightening but meaningful story can see, using coffee can be very dangerous for university students-particularly those with access to M-16 rifles and plenty of ammo.
+Here are a few things you can do to prevent coffee-induced stress.
+1. Don't drink coffee.
 If you can't handle it, why take chances?
 Don't eat it either.
 2. Drink alcohol.
 University Alcohol Educator Stewed Whitman says, "If you find yourself in the throes of a coffee jag, knock down a few pints of Jack Daniels.
 It'll cool you out in nothing flat."
 3. Try not to let it get to you.

-Sure, you're all buzzed up Sure, you're all buzzed up and your heart is going like a percolator.
+3. Try not to let it get to you.
+Sure, you're all buzzed up and your heart is going like a percolator.
 You want to maim, you want to kill, you want to grind someone up and brew their brains.
 Try watching Vegas instead.
 4. Calm down.

-4. Caim down.
-5. If nothing else works, try this special relaxing technique developed by the friendly folks at the Health and Wellness Command Bunker: take some deep breaths.
+5. If nothing else works, try this special relaxing technique developed by the technique developed by the friendly folks at the Health and Wellness Command Bunker: take some deep breaths.
 Let them out.
 Repeat as often as necessary.
+A SEX LIFE IS A TERRIBLE THING TO WASTE.